The Authority of Darkness

 What Jesus did while on earth, he did for Israel, to fulfill the promises God had made to the fathers of Israel.
 He came to make plain the one true God, and to defeat the devil and his works, chief of which is death.
 These things he did while on the earth.
 But the body of Christ, this organic temple of the living God, this he didn’t begin to do until he had ascended into heaven and been glorified by his Father, seated at His right hand.

-I hope this is not too difficult to understand.
-Let’s say it’s my job as a boat builder to build a specific boat to exact specifications, and I do so.
+It’s like this: Let’s say it’s my job as a boat builder to build a specific boat to exact specifications, and I do so.
 There, I completed my job.
 Now the person who ordered the boat from me surprises me.
 He hires me and trains me to captain the boat and sail around the world, and I do so, breaking new speed records.
 You see, I as the boat builder did not accomplish the speed record, but I did make it possible.
 It was I as the boat captain that broke the record.
 So it is with Jesus Christ and the building of the spiritual body of Christ, the dwelling place of God.
 He made it possible by what he accomplished while on earth, but it’s in his new role as head of the spiritual body of Christ that he is fulfilling the ultimate plan of God.

 That in the administration of the fulness of times, He (God) might gather together in one all things in Christ, both which are in heaven and which are on earth; in him.
 And (God) has put all things under his (the glorified Christ, Jesus’) feet, and gave him to be the head over all for the assembly, which is his (Jesus’) body, the fullness of him who fulfills everything in everyone.
 Ephesians 1:10,22,23